niharokz/nihars.com/content/note/website_collection.md

  </div>
 </div>

-Hope I know git earlier.
-I Lost source code all the UI design.
-Learned a lesson: 'Always keep backup'.
+Hope I knew git earlier.
+Source code of all the above project were lost when hosting expired.
+Learnt a lesson: 'Always keep backup'.
 Source code of nihars.in (2012-2016) and nihars.com (2016-2020) is archived in [this repository](https://github.com/niharokz/website_archive).

 There are a few more websites I have worked on.
 Mostly these are Blogspot / similar platforms.